diovisgood/diovisgood.github.io/_posts/2022-06-24-text-embeddings-conclusion.md

 ### Cons

-1. Sometimes text embedding methods struggle to deal with negation.
+1. Text embedding methods I've studied so far all struggle to understand negation.
    For example: `I like coffee` and `I do not like coffee` can produce text embeddings, which are located very close to each other in the embeddings space, despite having an opposite meaning.

 2. The number of dimensions of embeddings is fixed.
    We still do not know what is the optimal dimensionality to describe the world, nor how to add new dimensions to already pre-trained word embeddings, if it is not enough.